 A new academic year was begun and not a beat was missed.
 The transition from the 2015-16 year to the 2016-17 one was seamless —busy and productive.
 Dr. Jessica Barlow traveled to Bonn, Germany early in July to share news of the Sage Project.
 By that time, the Project had a solid record of partnering with cities on defined issues, having worked with San Diego, Tijuana, National City and Santee.
 Lemon Grove was next up.
 Dr. Barlow reviewed the history, tracing SDSU’s involvement from several years back when it joined a network called the Educational Partnership for Innovation in Communities, known as EPIC, to the present time.
 In Bonn, Dr. Barlow joined an illustrious group of panelists that included representatives from NASA, the National Science Foundation, the United Nations, the United Nations University, and the city of Durban, South Africa.
 Quite an auspicious start to the new year!20

-The school of SLHS will be visible to more people now that The Clay Gateway was unveiled on November 3, 2016.
+The school of SLHS became more visible now that The Clay Gateway was unveiled on November 3, 2016.
 An ebullient ceremony heralded the establishment of an official entrance to SDSU and from it, visitors, faculty and students have a majestic view of expansive campus grounds that lead directly to the iconic Hepner Hall, a historic mission style building with bell towers.
 The long view is pleasing.
 This newly designated official marker is a short block from the building that houses SLHS and the Speech and Hearing Clinic .
 Adding to the mix, SLHS prominently sits across the street from KPBS TV and radio station.
 The Gateway will clearly mark the entry to SDSU.
 While important looking in daytime, it is really impressive at night, with back-lit letters and upward lighting of the tower.
 President Hirshman was as enthusiastic as the 200 people in attendance at the opening ceremony, saying “Come at night and drive past it……It is spectacular.
 It’s beautiful in the daytime and even more beautiful at night.”
 SLHS facilities are in good company.

 On December 12, 2016, a front page San Diego Union-Tribune article21 about health care plans for the nation’s Navy by the Navy’s top doctor, Vice Admiral C. Forrest Faison III, a board-certified pediatrician, caught the eye of SLHS faculty, alumni, and clinic staff, as well as those at San Diego Naval Medical Center.
 A photo accompanied the piece.
 Some who saw it thought “We know him!”
 That is because in 2012, Vice Admiral Faison approved and attended, with great enthusiasm, the 40th anniversary celebration of the Naval Hospital Speech & Hearing Clinic.
 The creation of that clinic in 1971 was a dream goal of Dr. Sue Earnest, Jo Cormier San Diego State University and its speech clinic, and the Wives of Naval Reserve Officers Club.
 Making the clinic a reality was an enormous undertaking, requiring official approval by San Diego State as well as Washington D.C.
 Naval leaders.
 Darlene Gould was the first clinical director/supervisor and the clinic was staffed with graduate clinicians from SDSU who were supervised by faculty in specialized areas.
 Dr. Edmund Thile, Dr. Alan Nichols, and Dr. Elizabeth Allen and others traveled from SDSU each week to supervise specific clinic populations.
 For Dr. Thile, the areas were stuttering and articulation; for Dr. Nichols, focus was voice and laryngectomy; for Dr. Allen, targeted diagnoses were cleft palate and orofacial anomalies and articulation.
 Additional clinical supervisors shared their skills with graduate students in training.
 The clinic operated under the auspices of the Naval Medical Center department of otolaryngology.
 It became so successful, the Navy eventually fully incorporated it into its medical program and by the 2012 anniversary, it was a very large department with U.S. government staff.
 Of course, when it officially began in 1972 (unofficially in 1971), all clerical staff was volunteer and supervisors were paid by SDSU, with the exception of Gould who was paid by the Officers Wives Club, itself a volunteer organization.
 Physical space for the clinic at the hospital was provided by the U. S. Navy.
 At that time, the clinic served active duty, retired and dependent Navy families.
 Clients were treated free of charge.
 The wives Club held fund raisers to purchase equipment, testing and therapy materials and to pay Gould’s part time salary.
 Not so 40 years later.
 In 2012, the Naval Hospital Speech & Hearing and ENT staff joined Dr. Faison at the ebullient 40 year anniversary celebration, with a highly decorated cake.
 Dr. Wulfek, Director of SLHS at State, attended and some individuals who had served as volunteers in the 1970s were there also.
 Plaques of commendation were presented by Vice Admiral Faison and he delivered a splendid talk about the clinic and its impressive history.
 SDSU graduate student externships at the Naval Speech & Hearing Clinic were still being filled in 2016 and the remarkable collaboration between San Diego Medical Center and SDSU’s school of SLHS continued.
 In the news article, the Vice Admiral advocated greater use of technology in the delivery of health care services.
 He urged high tech “virtual medicine” be connected with patients, as well as with the 63,000 physicians, nurses, corpsmen, dentists, government workers and those with contracts.
 For certain, Dr. Faison also knows about the San Diego Naval Medical Center Speech & Hearing Clinic and SDSU’s strong role in it.
 That is for sure.